hatanaka-lab/CopDDB/README.md

 [1 rows x 22 columns]
 ```

 SMILES can also be input as a `list` type.
-By using a `list`, you can obtain multiple descriptors at the same time.
-For example, you can use it as follows.
+By using a `list`, you can obtain multiple descriptors at the same time as follows.
 ```python
 smi_list = [
     ["C=C(C)C(=O)OC", "C=C(C)C(=O)OC"],